gaoyubang/nanom6A/README.md

 LiuFuyuxaing helped me with testing the code and improvement of the Manual!

+**2021.3.4 22:00 Fuzhou**

+Fixed bugs due to difference between tombo aligned sequence and minimap2 aligned sequence.
+Fixed bugs due to difference between Sam2tsv and samtools depth.

+Thank you to Hang Qin from Institute of Plant Physiology and Ecology for bringing this to our attention!

 All suggestions are welcome to lfgu@fafu.edu.cn or yubanggaofafu@gmail.com